-The proponent shall observe the intent of the guidelines by identifying and describing all environmental effects caused by the project, including situations not explicitly identified in these guidelines but that may arise from the proposed project.
+The proponent shall observe the intent of the guidelines.
 It is possible that these guidelines include matters that, in the judgement of the proponent, are not relevant to the review of the project.
-If such matters are omitted from the environmental impact statement, they shall be clearly justified so the review bodies, public and other interested parties have an opportunity to consider and comment on this judgement.
+If such matters are omitted from the environmental impact statement, the omissions shall be clearly justified so the review bodies, public and other interested parties have an opportunity to consider and comment on this judgement.